 What happens once I have done the test?

-The test results can take a few days to come back.
+You will get your results after about 2 weeks.
 It is very natural to feel anxious while waiting to get your results.
 It can help to talk to a close friend or relative about how you are feeling.
-You can also contact the Cancer Council Helpline on 13 11 20 and speak with a cancer nurse.

 Negative result for the bowel cancer screening test

 A negative result means that blood was not detected in your bowel movement.

 This does not mean you will never get bowel cancer or that you definitely do not have cancer because: